Evidence — Key Findings from 1,227 Arkansas Public Records

 - ATRS authorized up to $50 million (June 2, 2025)

-In reply, an Israel Bonds executive called Milligan “truly one of a kind” and said he was “forever grateful” for his support.
+In reply, the bond issuer’s national managing director called Milligan “truly one of a kind” and said he was “forever grateful” for his support.
 (Read the correspondence)

-— Lawrence Berman, Israel Bonds National Managing Director, replying to the Auditor’s office on the October 7 anniversary (source document)
+— Lawrence Berman, the bond issuer’s National Managing Director, replying to the Auditor’s office on the October 7 anniversary (source document)

 This language describes a political relationship, not a standard financial transaction.

 3a.
-How Israel Bonds reached the APERS board
+How these bonds reached the APERS board

-New records obtained in February 2026 confirm the specific pathway by which Israel Bonds were introduced at APERS.
-Jason Brady — the Auditor of State’s appointee to the APERS board — told fellow board members that “it had come to his attention” that Israel Bonds were available as an investment, and cited the State Treasury’s existing holdings: “The State Treasury currently holds approximately $55 million in Israel Bonds as part of its $11 billion portfolio.”
+New records obtained in February 2026 confirm the specific pathway by which non-tradable sovereign bonds were introduced at APERS.
+Jason Brady — the Auditor of State’s appointee to the APERS board — told fellow board members that “it had come to his attention” that these bonds were available as an investment, and cited the State Treasury’s existing holdings.
+From the public record: “The State Treasury currently holds approximately $55 million in Israel Bonds as part of its $11 billion portfolio.”
 The board subsequently approved an investment of $25–50 million.

-Brady’s introduction framed Israel Bonds as already vetted by another state entity, implicitly reducing the perceived need for independent analysis.
-The chain is direct: Dennis Milligan, the former Treasurer who initiated Israel Bonds purchases at Treasury and then became Auditor of State, appointed Brady to the APERS board.
+Brady’s introduction framed the bonds as already vetted by another state entity, implicitly reducing the perceived need for independent analysis.
+The chain is direct: Dennis Milligan, the former Treasurer who initiated sovereign bond purchases at Treasury and then became Auditor of State, appointed Brady to the APERS board.
 Brady then introduced the same investment to that board.

-The conduit chain: Milligan initiates Israel Bonds at Treasury → becomes Auditor of State → appoints Brady to APERS board → Brady introduces Israel Bonds to APERS citing Treasury holdings → board authorizes $25–50 million without independent analysis.
+The conduit chain: Milligan initiates sovereign bond purchases at Treasury → becomes Auditor of State → appoints Brady to APERS board → Brady introduces the same bonds to APERS citing Treasury holdings → board authorizes $25–50 million without independent analysis.

 3b.
 Board voted before staff had a contact

-Despite the board’s May–June 2025 authorization of $25–50 million, APERS purchased zero Israel Bonds for at least two months.
+Despite the board’s May–June 2025 authorization of $25–50 million, APERS purchased zero non-tradable sovereign bonds for at least two months.
 On July 30, 2025, Executive Director Amy Fecher confirmed: “Still zero for APERS.”
-The following day, CIO Carlos Borromeo emailed Seth Middleton at Stephens Inc. — APERS’s investment consultant — asking him to forward contact information to Bradley Young, Southeast Regional Executive Director at Israel Bonds.
+The following day, CIO Carlos Borromeo emailed Seth Middleton at Stephens Inc. — APERS’s investment consultant — asking him to forward contact information to Bradley Young, the bond issuer’s Southeast Regional Executive Director.

 By November 2025, a bond statement was received by APERS staff, indicating a purchase had eventually occurred.
-The two-month gap between authorization and purchase — and the fact that staff were still establishing basic contact with Israel Bonds representatives well after the board vote — suggests the board authorized the investment before operational groundwork was in place.
+The two-month gap between authorization and purchase — and the fact that staff were still establishing basic contact with the issuer’s representatives well after the board vote — suggests the board authorized the investment before operational groundwork was in place.

 3c.
 Two pension funds, two approaches — neither with independent analysis